TheAmadeus25/LaColorduino/README.md

 😥 However, the Wiki isn't completed, yet.
 That's a hole bunch of work and I change almost everytime something about this project.

+⚠ It seems, that something has changed inside the API's.
+Sometimes the clock works without any problems, sometimes it doesn't show a valid number.
+Due COVID-19 I don't have much time.
+I'm working around 60h per week, cos lack of workers.

 ******
 # Preview of Watchfaces